NextPlayBro

 You can:

-• View team availability
+• View team availability in real time

-• Schedule meetings easily
+• Schedule meetings more easily

 • Avoid scheduling conflicts

-• Track deadlines
+• Keep track of deadlines

 Step 2: Schedule Team Meetings